FERPA and Access to Student Records

-- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
-In accordance with the Act, the following directory information will be released upon request unless a written notice to the contrary is received by the Excelsior College Registrar: name, address (permanent, mail, temporary, and email), telephone number, degree program and concentration, major area of study, dates of attendance, degrees and awards received, and date and place of birth.
+- The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+In accordance with the Act, the following directory information will be released upon request unless a written notice to the contrary is received by the Excelsior University Registrar: name, address (permanent, mail, temporary, and email), telephone number, enrollment status, degree program and concentration, major area of study, dates of attendance, degrees and awards received, and date and place of birth.
 An exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Excelsior College Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance FERPA committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by Excelsior in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom Excelsior has contracted (such as an attorney, auditor, or collection agent); a person serving on the Excelsior University Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance FERPA committee, or assisting another school official in performing his or her tasks.
 A school has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Family Policy Compliance Office

 400 Maryland Avenue SW